galaxyproject/galaxy-hub/content/main/index.md

 The status page with the current state of the Main Server, Test Server, and ToolShed is available at [https://status.galaxyproject.org/](https://status.galaxyproject.org/).

-## Resouces available to main site
+## Resources available to main site

 Our public site utilizes multiple computational resources distributed across the US: